The 2017 Edition

 You should have found the cause of your organic search traffic loss then.
 Congrats!

-Be prepared next time by bookmarking & downloading the checklist as a PDF.
+Be prepared next time by bookmarking this page.